India, Taiwan need to join hands to fend off "expansion of autocracy": Taiwanese Envoy | Law-Order

 - India

-India and Taiwan are threatened by ''authoritarianism'' and it is high time for both sides to engage in ''strategic collaboration'', Taipei's de-facto Ambassador Baushuan Ger said on Sunday while referring to China's aggressive behavior in the region.
+India and Taiwan are threatened by ''authoritarianism'' and it is high time for both sides to engage in ''strategic collaboration'', Taipei's de-facto Ambassador Baushuan Ger said on Sunday while referring to the possible implications of China's belligerent military behaviour for the region.

-In an interview with PTI, Ger said Taiwan and India need to join hands to ''fend off'' the ''expansion of autocracy'' as he cited actions in the East and the South China Sea, Hong Kong, and Galway Valley to highlight reasons for tensions in the region.
+In an interview to PTI, Ger said Taiwan and India need to join hands to ''fend off'' the ''expansion of autocracy'' as he cited actions in East and South China Sea, Hong Kong and Galwan Valley to wonder who the ''real provocateur'' for tensions in the region is.

-Following a high-profile visit to Taiwan by US House Speaker Nancy Pelosi in August, China has been ramping up its military offensive against the self-ruled island of more than 23 million people, triggering global concerns.
+Following a high-profile visit to Taiwan by US House Speaker Nancy Pelosi in August, China has been ramping up its military offensive against the self-ruled island of more than 23 million people, triggering global concerns, including in India.

-China considers Taiwan as its breakaway province and reacted angrily to Pelosi's tour of Taiwan.
+Beijing considers Taiwan as its breakaway province and it saw Pelosi's trip as a challenge to China's sovereignty and territorial integrity.

 ''Both India and Taiwan are threatened by authoritarianism; hence, closer collaboration between the two is not only desirable but necessary,'' Ger said.

-''However, if we take a look at the facts on the ground over the years -- Galwan Valley, East, and the South China Sea, and Hong Kong -- it is clear who the real provocateur is.
-Taiwan is merely defending itself in reaction to what is happening,'' he added.
+''However, if we take a look at the facts on the ground over the years -- Galwan Valley, East and the South China Sea and Hong Kong - it is clear who the real provocateur is.
+Taiwan is merely defending itself in reaction to what is happening,'' he contended.

-While China has been cracking down on pro-democracy activists in Hong Kong and continued to ramp up its military activities in the East and the South China Sea, its aggressive behavior triggered the clashes in Galway Valley in June 2020.
+While China has been cracking down on pro-democracy activists in Hong Kong and continued to ramp up its military activities in the East and the South China Sea, its aggressive behaviour triggered the clashes in Galwan Valley in June 2020.

 ''India in this regard is just like Taiwan, standing at the forefront in the face of aggressive and belligerent authoritarian regimes.
 We need to join hands to fend off the expansion of autocracy,'' he added.